uidaholib/campus-collections-template/pages/howto.md

 {:.display-4}

 The majority of content captured by University of Idaho Library's web archiving efforts are contributed to [Internet Archive (IA)](https://archive.org/) and are discoverable using their [Wayback Machine](https://archive.org/web/) service.
-IA has been archiving web content at a huge scale since 1996--the size of their holdings are hard to imagine, with *hundreds of billions* of web pages captured and *over 99* petabytes of data stored.
+IA has been archiving web content at a huge scale since 1996--the size of their holdings are hard to imagine, with *over 916 billion* web pages captured and *over 100* petabytes of data stored.

 This makes IA an invaluable resource for [Finding Broken Links](#find-broken-links), [Saving a Web Page](#archive-a-web-page), and [Citing Sources](#citing-web-archives).